npateriya/logspout/README.md

 ### Routes Resource

 Routes let you configure logspout to hand-off logs to another system.
 Right now the only supported target type is via UDP `syslog`, but hey that's pretty much everything.
+Also added kafka streamer to support logging to kafka topics.

 #### Creating a route